ChaitanyaPasupula/LBS/README.md

 Welcome

-This web based Lab Booking System application.
-This application is on Spring Framework & Hibernate ORM.
+This is a Lab Booking System web application based on Core Java.